 I love gifting books for every occasion.
 They’ve even become my favorite house-warming and hostess-gifts.
 I’ve found the easiest way to gift the hostess is to stick with the theme of the evening, like Hanukkah, Christmas, or Thanksgiving.
 And for the holidays, try to gift new books so that there’s little chance that the child already has the book.

 Great holiday books for gifting this season

-Hanukkah Bear Perfect for a family with young children, a bear wakes to a wonderful smell of latkes and follows that scent to the home of the best latkes in town.
-There, he befriends the cook and begins a day of laughter, fun and Hanukkah celebration.
+Hanukkah Bear Perfect for a family with young children, a bear, wakes to a wonderful smell of latkes and follows that scent to the home of the best latkes in town.
+There, he befriends the cook and begins a day of laughter, fun, and a Hanukkah celebration.

-Christmas from Heaven: The True Story of the Berlin Candy Bomber [With CD (Audio)] A beautiful documentary-type story celebrating the delivery of candy for Christmas from a plane flying overhead during World War II, this story illustrates the true meaning of Christmas–the glory of giving and instilling happiness and peacefulness all around.
+Christmas from Heaven: The True Story of the Berlin Candy Bomber.
+A beautiful documentary-type story celebrating the delivery of candy for Christmas from a plane flying overhead during World War II, this story illustrates the true meaning of Christmas–the glory of giving and instilling happiness and peacefulness all around.

 My kids’ favorite books to read right now

 Very often, I’m asked what my kids are reading.
 Here’s a look at some of their favorites this week and a few I’m interested in reading myself.